DanRQuinn/reading-notes/class.1.reading-markdown.md

 Blockquotes can contain multiple paragraphs.
 Add a > on the blank lines between the paragraphs.

+Blockquotes can be nested.
+Add a >> in front of the paragraph you want to nest

+> Dorothy followed her through many of the beautiful rooms in her castle.
+>
+>> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

 ## Other Notes

 Markdown syntax is designed to be readable and unobtrusive, so the text in Markdown files can be read even if it isn’t rendered.